everythingLeafwing/Aperture-Console/README.md

 there are three planned versions of the program, one runs in Python's Pygame, one runs with C++, and one will use the C# wpf framework. the c++ will be the main version found in the main branch of this program, the python pygame version will be a bit less stable I'd assume but is better if you want to edit the source code, and the c# version will have the best user interface.

 <!-- this part will have to be changed once development has got to a good point -->
-as of now none of the versions have finished development so you will not be able to download any of them just yet.
+as of now none of the versions have finished development, so you will not be able to download any of them just yet.